 We are committed to Indigenous participation in the project, including training, employment, and contracting opportunities.

 Future land use

 Stakeholders, including Indigenous groups, have advised that they wish to access the reservoir lands in the future.
-Alberta Transportation will continue to engage with these groups regarding potential future land use, given the unique opportunity of converting private land to Crown land.
+We continue to engage with these groups regarding potential future land use, given the unique opportunity of converting private land to Crown land.

 Future land use decisions will be guided by principles, including:

 - the primary use of the land will be for flood mitigation – no secondary use will conflict with this